Klay Thompson: Early years (2011–2014)

 Thompson declared for the 2011 NBA draft after his junior season, being selected 11th overall by the Golden State Warriors.
-This pick of a guard prompted speculation that the Warriors would trade starter Monta Ellis, but that did not occur until March 2012.
+Starting the season on the bench, Thompson would become a starter for the latter third of the season after the Warriors traded longtime starter Monta Ellisin March 2012.
 Warriors general manager Larry Riley praised Thompson for his shooting ability and expressed confidence that Thompson would improve his defensive skills with new coach Mark Jackson.

 The NBA did not select Thompson for the 2012 NBA All-Star Weekend Rising Stars Challenge.
 However, in the four games after that decision, Thompson improved in all areas of basketball over his then-current season averages: points per game (12.5 over 7.6), shooting percentage (54.3% overall including 55.6% for three-pointers, up from 46.7 and 48.1), rebounds (2.8 from 1.6), assists (1.5 from 1.3), steals, and turnovers.
 The Warriors traded Ellis to the Milwaukee Bucks on March 13, 2012.
 The following game, Thompson scored a season-high 26 points in a loss to the Boston Celtics.
 A week later, he exceeded his previous high with 27 points in a win over the New Orleans Hornets.
 As of mid-February 2012, Thompson played around 17 minutes per game, but he played an average 30 minutes per game during the next month.
 At the end of the season, Thompson was voted to the NBA NBA All-Rookie First Team.